 Just be prepared to cancel before the end of the first year – otherwise the annual fee is recharged with no recurring bonus.

-Overall the bonus represents good value for money – just make sure you’ll reach a $10,000 spend in three months to be eligible (min $6,000 in the first three months and then min $6,000 in the following three months).
+Overall the bonus represents good value for money – just make sure you’ll reach a $12,000 spend in six months to be eligible (min $6,000 in the first three months and then min $6,000 in the following three months).

 The Amex SIA KF earns 1.2 miles for every $1 spent both locally (i.e. transacted in SGD) and overseas (i.e. transacted in foreign currency).
 The overseas earning rate is boosted to 2.0 miles for every $1 spent during the months of June and December.